See Regulations for Open Burning (PDF).

 In many instances, the fire engine is closer to the alarm than an ambulance.
 Fire engines in the City Of Chesapeake are staffed with trained and equipped medical personnel who can begin treatment before the ambulance arrives.
 We also automatically respond an engine company on those alarms that are serious in nature and may require more staffing than the two medics on an ambulance.

 No, the city does not pay for their meals.
 Chesapeake Firefighters work a 24-hour shift, and must prepare their own meals.
 The company is in-service and maintains communications by radio and will respond to alarms from the store.

 See Fire Department Employment page.
-Find out if applications are being accepted, check the Eligibility Requirements to Participate in the Firefighter Entrance Exam (from the Human Resources Department) or see Eligibility Requirements (PDF).
+To find out if applications are being accepted, check the Eligibility Requirements to Participate in the Firefighter Entrance Exam (from the Human Resources Department) or see Eligibility Requirements (PDF).
 If you are eligible to take the exam, sign up to be notified of the next exam.
-Watch for upcoming information on the Training page, which will provide curriculum and time
+Watch for upcoming information on the Training page, which will provide curriculum and times.

 No, the unit was responding to an alarm and was "cancelled en route" by the officer who arrived first on the scene and determined there was no emergency there.
 In this instance we suspend the emergency response of remaining units for safety's sake.

 Yes, please call Community Risk Reduction Division at 757-382-6566.